-Built on the ostensibly jaw-dropping premise that a non-disabled guy with money problems (Johnny Knoxville) conspires to fix the Special Olympics, the latest entry from the Farrelly brothers’ stable veers close to being a promotional film for the Special Olympics.
-Pic will be quickly ignored by longtime fans of the Farrellys for a subdued B.O. run.
+The bark of “The Ringer” is far more outrageous than its bite.
+Built on the ostensibly jaw-dropping premise that a non-disabled guy with money problems (played by Johnny Knoxville) conspires to fix the Special Olympics, the latest entry from the Farrelly brothers’ stable indicates the pair’s trend of downplaying their instincts for daring comedy in favor of a softer brand of humor.
+Sometimes veering close to being a promotional film for the Special Olympics, pic will be applauded by the disability community and its advocates but quickly ignored by longtime fans of the Farrellys and Knoxville for a subdued B.O. run.

 To be sure, the Farrellys (serving as producers) aren’t behind the camera nor the script; that would be, respectively, Barry W. Blaustein (of the terrific pro wrestling doc “Beyond the Mat”) and Ricky Blitt (of TV’s “Family Guy”).
 But pic is very much branded by the Farrellys’ template of juggling extreme physical comedy with life lessons, and having able and disabled actors mingle on screen, with able thesps often playing characters with wildly severe physical challenges.

 The spin this time is that Knoxville’s Steve, able but an office flunky, ends up posing as an intellectually challenged fellow who signs up for the Special Olympics.
 Setup is strained beyond belief, as Steve is “promoted” to a post that compels him to fire company janitor Stavi (Luis Avalos), then guiltily hiring him as his house gardener.
 The now uninsured Stavi accidentally cuts off some of his fingers in the garden, and Steve must fork over $28,000 to get his fingers surgically reattached.